MicFin/JS-DC-2/17-oop-and-review/slides.md

 5. Now, explain that the goal of the exercise is to convert each of the three `make` functions into proper classes and then make the model an instance of the Game class instead of a plain object.
 Check in periodically to ensure people are making progress; use judgment to determine whether parts need to be done together.

+6. As an extension (once the first objective is complete), challenge students to try to use closures for one of the new classes in order to protect the property variable.
+(There is a solution provided that has the result of this as well)

 ---

 ## Review